Mohammed-Shoaib124/Shortest-Path/README.md

 - City2 - destination

 ## Output
-- path from city1 to city2
+- Path from city1 to city2
-- distance travelled
+- Distance travelled
-- gasoline usage in gallons
+- Gasoline usage in gallons

 ## Steps